tserkov/vue-sse/README.md

         // Listen for messages without a specified event sse.subscribe('', (message, rawEvent) => {
-          console.warn('Received a message w/o an event!', data);
+          console.warn('Received a message w/o an event!', message);
         });

         // Listen for messages based on their event (in this case, "chat")